varya/varya.github.com/_posts/en/issues/2013-10-31-best-way-to-hide.md

 The solution unifies all the elements over the world and assumes they all need just one way to be hidden.
 But this is far from reality.

-Let us say we have an element with `display: inline-block` property in its visible state.
+Let us say we have an element in its visible state.
 Guess what will happen when using `$.hide` and `$.show`?
-Yes, it will loose its correct `display` property.
+Yes, it will add inline style with the `display` property.
 In the other words, the element will not return back to its original visible state.

 ```
 $('.my-block');

-// <span class="my-block" style="display: inline-block;">..</span>
+// <span class="my-block">..</span>

 $('.my-block').hide()